About Medical Immunization Compliance

 How to check your status?

-- If there is a “Y” under “Medical Immunization Status,” you are compliant for immunizations, but may be non-compliant for another reason not related to immunizations.
-In this case, you should follow the instructions and contact the appropriate university department.
+- If your overall clearance status is “Satisfied” or if there is a “Compliant” status listed, then you are compliant for immunizations, but may be non-compliant for another reason not related to immunizations.
+In this case, you should contact the appropriate university department.

 What immunizations are required?
 How do I submit proof or receive them?